 We talked about survivor’s bias in Episode #43 of the Lifestyle Business Podcast.
 It goes like this: we do something, or something happens to us depending on your Philosophical lean.
-In this case we receive a 200,000 purchase order.
-We then turn around and say “here’s how you get a $200,000 deal.”
+In this case we receive a big purchase order.
+We then turn around and say “here’s how you can get a big purchase order.”

 The internet’s incredible power to expose us to possibilities we could not have imagined on our own is tempered by the insensativity it can inspire in regards to our own unique position.
 Its true to say that publishing that first video post for some people is just as challenging as getting a large deal is for my company.

 Having a great deal of sensitivity to your local situation– where Gary Vee might say “DNA” (what’s more local than that?)– combined with the power of the internet seems to be a potent combination.

 Even though I can’t give you a roadmap to a 200K (and by the time you are finished reading this, you might not want one) I hope you’ll find some value in a little bit of the story.

 It can be mysterious to witness things happen for the first time in your own company that you aren’t directly responsible for.

 When businesses start to do things that are bigger than you, it can become disorienting.
 Three years ago I labored for hours perfecting our logo design and arranging it on our quotation form.
 I hired someone on a logo contest site for $150 bucks, proofed final versions after signing a contract and integrated it into the layout.
 The process took longer than a week.

 Fast forward a few years and I haven’t laid eyes on that form in months and it’s issued 4 to 5 times a week by employees I rarely talk to.
 It was one of those forms that contained the winning bid.